 If she won’t take the treats, or if she’s growling, barking, or lunging, you are too close!
 Let her look, then feed her a treat.
 Look, treat.
 Look, treat.
 When she no longer seems concerned about the person, move slightly closer and repeat the procedure.
 Take your time.
 If you think you’re going too slow, slow down.

-Another very useful procedure is “Treat and Retreat.”
-This one is nice because you can employ the assistance of the dog-loving stranger and fulfill her desire to interact with your dog in a safe way way while you are also helping your dog become more comfortable with strangers.
+It can also be useful to use a facsimile of trainer Suzanne Clothier’s “Treat/Retreat” protocol.* This one is nice because you can employ the assistance of the dog-loving stranger and fulfill her desire to interact with your dog in a safe way way while you are also helping your dog become more comfortable with strangers.

 What you don’t want to do is have the scary stranger feed your dogs treats from their hand.
 While this seems like a feasible version of counter-conditioning (strangers make treats happen), it often draws the dog too close to the person (because she really wants the treat) and then when the treat is gone, she looks up to see the scary stranger right in her face, and wham!
 The bite happens.